 5. Water Is Essential

 Summer or winter, hot or cold, access to fresh clean water is an absolute must.
-Even before feed, water should be considered the most critical “feed” element.
+Consider water the most critical “feed” element—even before feed.
 Laying hens that go without water for just 24 hours might experience decreased laying abilities for a month or more.
 Hens that go without water for a longer period might sustain irreparable damage and never fully recover their egg-laying frequency.

 “Water helps to remove waste products produced by food and exercise,” writes chicken-keeper Virginia Shirt in The Right Way to Keep Chickens (2007).
 “As food is eaten, water softens the corn or pellets and aids the extraction of vitamins and minerals from the food.
 Chickens, being small animals, do not ingest great amounts of water at a time; however, they do make many visits to the water supply throughout the day.”
 Also, many supplements are administered by being added to water.